silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 ```
 ## Configure ECS
 And now finally our ECS configuration.
 ECS has the concept of Clusters which are groups of Services which run 1 or more instances of your container.
-Here we'll build 1 cluster that has 1 service that runs 2 instances of a container (defined by a Task Definition).
+This will build 1 cluster that has 1 service that runs 2 instances of a container (defined by a Task Definition).

 ```terraform
 resource aws_ecs_cluster ecs_cluster {